Rafa350/riscv/README.md

 ## CPU features
 - Base RV32I, RV64I or RV32E
-- Optional extensions M & C
+- Optional extensions M and C
 - Clasic five pipeline stages
+- Harvard architecture
 - Machine mode only
 - CSR block
 - For use in embedded systems.
 No caches, use internal FPGA memory.